joshbrew/UEProject_BoidsTest/README.md

 - Momentum based escape puzzles
 - Physicsy items
 - Use the enemy physics for puzzle solving
-- Flow Control puzzles - freaky crowd physics
+- Flow Control puzzles - freaky crowd physics - simply set the LastKnownPosition on a boid and they will patrol over there automatically.

 Card Key Level Blueprint implementation: